Hot Road (film): Plot

-Kazuki Miyaichi, a 14-year-old girl who lives with her mother in a house that has not a single photo of her late father.
-She is heartbroken because she is not the child she hoped herself to be.
+Kazuki Miyaichi, a 14-year-old girl who lives with her mother in a house that lacks a single photo of her late father.
+She is heartbroken because she is not the person she hoped to be.

 One day her best friend, who was also having trouble fitting in at school, invited her to join her and have fun with those Bōsōzoku boys at night.

 At night in Shonan, Kazuki meets Hiroshi Haruyama, a member of Bōsōzoku gang "Nights".

 At first, they dislike and hurt each other, but Kazuki finds herself in a world where Haruyama is a part of, as they both feel a sense of isolation.
 Despite her mixed feeling of comfort and confusion at the same time, she is rapidly drawn to Haruyama.
 Meanwhile, Haruyama is also attracted to Kazuki's innocence, but when he becomes the leader of the Nights...He gets caught up in a war with a rival team.